-Dharma Drum University, Taipei, Taiwan
+Dharma Drum Institute of Liberal Arts Taipei, Taiwan

-Each year two students from IBS are able to study Buddhism at Dharma Drum University (DDU), located just outside Taipei, Taiwan.
+Each year two students from IBS are able to study Buddhism at Dharma Drum Institute of Liberal Arts (DILA), located just outside Taipei, Taiwan.
 This program is open to degree program students only.

 Up to twelve units of credit may be earned in this program.
 Grounding in conversational and basic reading Chinese is recommended, but not required.
 The program provides opportunities to study Buddhism in English and to simultaneously study Chinese language.
 Tuition and fees for this program are the same as for regular IBS classes, and are payable directly to IBS.
-Food and housing are provided by DDBC.
+Food and housing are provided by DILA.
 Transportation, study materials, other food and incidentals are at student's own expense.